danny-shi/DSA-Big-O/big-O.md

    You stand up and yell out, who here has a golden retriever and would like to be a playdate for my golden.
    Someone yells - "I do, be happy to bring him over"

-Big O: O(1), You are only selecting one person from the entire group.
+- _Big O_: O(1), You are only selecting one person from the entire group.

 2. Determine the Big O for the following algorithm:
    You are sitting in a room with 15 people.
 You want to find a playmate for your dog who is of the same breed.